 The SDSN at the Second World Summit for Social Development 2025

-From November 3-6, 2025, the UN Sustainable Development Solutions Network (SDSN) will participate in the Second World Summit for Social Development (WSSD2) in Doha, Qatar.
+From November 3-6, 2025, the UN Sustainable Development Solutions Network (SDSN) participated in the Second World Summit for Social Development (WSSD2) in Doha, Qatar.

 The SDSN’s Engagements at WSSD2